Healing is all about everything.

 Alcohol abuse thrives in isolation.
 Especially for women.

 Sobriety loves company.
-I want to be sober and stay sober.
-I want company.
+If you want to be sober and stay sober.
+Pick up the phone.
+Reach out to someone.
+Go to a meeting or something.

 Are you trying to heal yourself?